youfoundron/assorted-fullstack/README.md

 # Assorted Fullstack
-Fullstack things that don't hurt to use
+Fullstack things that either interest me or haven't hurt to use in the past

 ## Tooling
 #### Frameworks, Build Tools & Runtimes
 * [Biome](https://biomejs.dev/) - Format, lint, and more in a fraction of a second
 * [Bun](https://bun.sh/) - Javascript & Typescript runtime
 * [One](https://onestack.dev/) - Unified framework for Web + Native using React
+* [Skip](https://skiplabs.io/) - Build & run services where state updates incrementally
 * [Tauri](https://tauri.app/) - Create small, fast, secure, cross-platform applications
 * [tsup](https://tsup.egoist.dev/) - Bundle your TypeScript library with no config
 * [tsx](https://tsx.is/) - TypeScript runtime